MultiCraft/repixture/mods/rp_armor/API.md

 ### `armor.slots`

-A list which contains the available armor slot names, starting with the first one.
+A list which contains the available armor slot identifiers, starting with the first one.
-The first name correspons to the first inventory list slot, the second name to the second slot, etc.
+The first identifier correspons to the first inventory list slot, the second name to the second slot, etc.

+### `armor.slot_names`

+A list of human-readable armor slot names, in the same order as `armor.slots`.